 - Location: The location of the client site(s).
 If there are multiple locations, be aware that travel can become very intense

 - Timeframe: The duration of the project or your stint on the project

 You cannot pull all five levers simultaneously.
 Instead, you have to prioritize and make trade-offs.
-In general, you will have most leeway to discuss industry or function and your staffing duration on the project.
+In general, you will have the most leeway to discuss industry or function and your staffing duration on the project.
 Depending on the location of the project and the travel involved, you might want to discuss partial remote working opportunities.
-Having a good story why a certain project suits your development and/or experience or doesn’t suit you will always come in handy when discussing with staffing coordinators or partners who want to pull you on a study.
+Having a good story about why a certain project suits your development and/or experience or doesn’t suit you will always come in handy when discussing with staffing coordinators or partners who want to pull you on a study.

-In any case, before accepting the staffing, you should commit a due diligence on the client, the setup, and the team.
+In any case, before accepting the staffing, you should commit due diligence on the client, the setup, and the team.
 There are a few warning signs of tough projects that you can already pick up during the staffing process:

 - 01 project with a new client

 - Project manager is close to becoming Associate Partner/ Principal